waltermeyer/waltermeyer.github.io/_posts/2015-5-23-3D-Printing.md

 title: 3D Printing with MakerBot and OpenSCAD
 ---

-##Basic 3D Printing with MakerBot Thingverse
+##•Basic 3D Printing with MakerBot Thingverse•

 In this section we are going to get started with some basic 3D Printing.
 That is, we are going to customize some premade objects from [MakerBot Thingiverse](http://www.thingiverse.com/customizable){:target="_blank"}